ht0rohit/Malicious-PEfile-Detection/README.md

 # Malicious-PEfile-Detection
-Evaluation of two Deep Learning architectures for static Portable Executable (PE) file detection on the network
+Evaluation of two Deep Learning architectures for static based Portable Executable (PE) file detection on the network